I suppose, as an aging woman with tattoos and piercings, I may look a little odd, but don't we all?

 Ear piercing is having a metal rod, needle, or taper forced through a section of the outer area of your ear producing a hole, not to be confused with "punching out" the skin.
-Once the hole is created it is then adorned with decoration, or jewelry made from various metals or plastics.
+Once the hole is created it is then adorned with decoration or jewelry made from various metals or plastics.
 Sometimes the piercing is stretched slowly to accommodate larger jewelry, called stretching or gauging.

 Your average stud earring is a 20 gauge.
 The higher the number the smaller the diameter of the post is.
 The smaller the number the bigger it is.
 When stretching a piercing to a larger size, gauging the hole in intervals is used, usually with a taper rod.
 This allows the piercing to expand slowly to avoid tissue damage.
 Tapering and stretching a piercing can be quite painful.

 People pierce their ears and other parts of their bodies for many reasons.
 Some of these reasons may include:

-- Cultural and tribal reasons
+- Reflecting cultural and tribal heritage

-- To exert individuality and creative expression
+- Exerting individuality and creative expression

-- For fashion and beauty
+- Expressing fashion and beauty

-- To recognize and event or life change
+- Recognizing an event or life change

-Body and ear piercing is one of the oldest forms of body modification and adornment.
+Body and ear piercing are one of the oldest forms of body modification and adornment.
 In 1440 BC, servants and slaves had piercings to identify which families they belonged to.
 Ear piercings also served as symbols of ranking and authority within tribal communities.
 An Egyptian mummy (Otzi Iceman) discovered in Austria had a piercing in his ear.

 Piercing an ear lobe is probably the most common ear piercing today.
-It is easily done, generally not painful, heals quickly and offers the most flexibility for changing jewelry.
+It is easily done, generally not painful, heals quickly, and offers the most flexibility for changing jewelry.

 It's become quite popular to stretch this part of the ear.
 However, you should take into consideration that when stretching this type of piercing, going beyond the limits of your tissue will result in the need for surgical repair if you ever want to reverse the damage.
 Surgical repair can be quite expensive, it is considered cosmetic and not covered by health insurance.
-Which means you will pay to repair this damage if you stop "loving" this type of piercing.
+This means you will pay to repair this damage if you stop "loving" this type of piercing.

-As you can see from the ear piercing map I've included at the top of this article, there are many locations and places to pierce an ear.
+As you can see from the ear-piercing map I've included at the top of this article, there are many locations and places to pierce an ear.

 Cartilage piercings are a bit more intricate, painful, and have longer healing times.

 Cartilage is a firm tissue, but flexible and softer than bone.
 It is a connective tissue found in many locations of the body.
 It is in ears and noses, joints like your elbows, ankles and knees.
 It is also found at the end of ribs, in the spine, and bronchial tubes.
 An interesting thing to note is that there are no blood vessels in cartilage, due to this fact, growth and repair time is much slower than other tissues in the body.

 © 2013 Rebecca